realityexpander/How_to_program_from_ground_up/07-SoftwareDesign.md

 # Software Design

 ## Algorithms - How are we gonna solve this?
+  - ### BiG IDEA - Let's give names to the clever ways we humans have found to solve problems.

   - Algorithms are just a set of instructions that are used to solve a problem or perform a task, all based on the cleverness and creativity of the designer.
 People have invented many ways to solve problems, and some of these are so common that they have been given names, like "sorting" and "searching" algorithms.